DFE-Digital/claim-additional-payments-for-teaching/README.md

 A number of classes and components within this application have been written such that they are decoupled from the specifics of this service and could easily be reused in other projects.

-### GOV.UK Verify

-There are a number of documented classes in the [`lib`](lib) folder under the `Verify` namespace that relate to integrating with GOV.UK Verify.
-You may find these classes useful if your Rails-based service needs to integrate with GOV.UK Verify.

 ### DfE Sign-in